florianamette/next-md-blog/README.md

 - ✅ Locale-based routing (`/[locale]/blog/[slug]`)
 - ✅ Locale-aware content organization
 - ✅ All features from the single-language example
-- ✅ Tailwind CSS v4 with OKLCH colors
+- ✅ Tailwind CSS v4 with OKLCH colors and neutral color palette
-- ✅ Light & dark mode support
+- ✅ Light & dark mode support with black background in dark mode

 To run the multi-language example: